 - save the file and rename the extension from .vdata to .jpg

-And your picture should be working again.
+And that should be enough to make your picture working again.

 Unfortunately, there is no detailed software record in the database for this conversion.